Liveable_Warsaw-excerpt

 Cafe canopy in Saska Kepa

 And even though it’s a bit more expensive than other parts of Poland, it is still very cheap by European standards.
-Like, ridiculously so (I can’t believe more travelers aren’t here).
+Like, ridiculously so (I can’t believe more travellers aren’t here, especially given that there are so many things to do in Warsaw).

 After ten days, we found ourselves looking at apartment rentals (but deeply scorning Schengen visa rules – why do you not want us Europe?)
 There are few places where we could see ourselves abiding long(ish) term – and Warsaw has become one of them.